tindrew/the_tiny_web/README.md

 - [x] Clicking a title should open the article
 - [X] Add a search bar
 - [ ] Add pagination to discover page
+- [ ] instead of author name on discover page, put a link back to the blog

 #### Subscribers
 - [ ] Add images to posts